FIVE MOST SURPRISING FINDS

 “Black land loss was part of a broader trend — all small farmers lost land in the twentieth century as agriculture consolidated.
 This was economics, not racism.”

 Three data points destroy this argument.
-First: while all small farmers faced consolidation pressure, the rate of Black land loss was 3 to 5 times the rate of white land loss during the same period — a disparity that economics alone cannot explain (Francis et al., AEA Papers and Proceedings, 2022).
-Second: the USDA’s own Office of Inspector General documented that Black farmers were systematically denied the loans, disaster relief, and technical assistance that white farmers received freely — the very tools designed to help small farmers survive consolidation (USDA OIG, 1997).
-Third: the heirs’ property mechanism had no equivalent impact on white families, who had access to attorneys, wills, and estate planning that Black families in the Jim Crow South were deliberately denied.
+First — the rate of Black land loss was 3 to 5 times the rate of white land loss during the same period.
+Economics alone cannot explain that gap (Francis et al., AEA Papers and Proceedings, 2022).
+Second — the USDA’s own Inspector General documented that Black farmers were systematically denied the loans, disaster relief, and technical help that white farmers received freely (USDA OIG, 1997).
+Third — the heirs’ property mechanism had no equivalent impact on white families, who had access to attorneys, wills, and estate planning that Black families under Jim Crow were deliberately denied.
 The consolidation was real.
 The targeting was also real.

 What the Land Would Be Worth Today

 The arithmetic of what was lost is staggering in its simplicity.
-Fourteen million acres of agricultural land, at the 2024 national average farmland value of approximately $3,800 per acre, equals $53.2 billion in raw land value (USDA, Land Values Summary, NASS, 2024).
+Fourteen million acres at the 2024 national average of roughly $3,800 per acre equals $53.2 billion in raw land value (USDA, Land Values Summary, NASS, 2024).
 But farmland is not a static asset.
 It appreciates.
 It generates income.
 It provides collateral for loans that fund businesses, education, and further land acquisition.

 The Three Mechanisms of Black Land Theft